Las Vegas Manufacturing Jobs Are Booming — What It Means for Housing Demand in 2026 — Las Vegas real estate

 Why Is Manufacturing Growing in Nevada Right Now?

 Nevada's manufacturing boom isn't accidental — it's the result of a decade of deliberate economic policy.
-The state offers zero corporate income tax, zero personal income tax per Nevada Department of Taxation, and some of the most aggressive abatement programs in the country through the Governor's Office of Economic Development.
+According to Nevada Department of Taxation, the state offers zero corporate income tax, zero personal income tax per Nevada Department of Taxation, and some of the most aggressive abatement programs in the country through the Governor's Office of Economic Development.

 Three factors converged in 2024-2026 to accelerate growth: